-Responsibilities of Board of Managing Directors and the Supervisory Board for the Financial Statements
+Responsibilities of the Board of Managing Directors and the Supervisory Board for the financial statements

-The Board of Managing Directors is responsible for the preparation and fair presentation of the financial statements in accordance with Part 9 of Book 2 of the Dutch Civil Code, and for the preparation of the report of the board of managing directors as set out on pages 4 to 7 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
-Furthermore the Board of Managing Directors is responsible for such internal control as it determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Managing Directors is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code.
+Furthermore, the Board of Managing Directors is responsible for such internal control as the Board of Managing Directors determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

 As part of the preparation of the financial statements, the Board of Managing Directors is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the Board of Managing Directors should prepare the financial statements using the going concern basis of accounting unless the board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+Based on the financial reporting frameworks mentioned, the Board of Managing Directors should prepare the financial statements using the going concern basis of accounting unless the Board of Managing Directors either intends to liquidate the company or to cease operations or has no realistic alternative but to do so.

-The Board of Managing Directors should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern.
+The Board of Managing Directors should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.